bhakiyakalimuthu/avsm/README.md

 ● The solution should include the git history.
 ● The solution must be stateless.
 Assume that any required state will be provided to the library.

-#User roles
+# User roles
-- 1. End­users ­ Regular app­users / riders.
+- End­users ­ Regular app­users / riders.
-- 2. Hunters ­ End users who have signed up to be chargers of vehicles and are responsible for
+- Hunters ­ End users who have signed up to be chargers of vehicles and are responsible for
 - picking up low battery vehicles.
 - 3. Admins ­ Super users who can do everything

-#Valid states
+# Valid states
 - Operational statutes
 - 1. Ready ­ The vehicle is operational and can be claimed by an end­user
 - 2. Battery_low ­ The vehicle is low on battery but otherwise operational.
 The vehicle cannot be